telerik/ajax-docs/knowledge-base/common-general-troubleshooting-javascript-errors.md

 >

 More about the best practices and tips for using Chrome DevTools for easier troubleshooting you can find in the [Improve Your Debugging Skills with Chrome DevTools](https://www.telerik.com/blogs/improve-your-debugging-skills-with-chrome-devtools) blog post and its continuation [Improve Your Debugging Skills with Chrome DevTools (Part 2)](https://www.telerik.com/blogs/improve-your-debugging-skills-with-chrome-devtools-(part-2))

-One more option, you should consider, for sharing your network logs securely fast and convenient is by using the [Fiddler Jam](https://www.telerik.com/fiddler-jam) Tool by Telerik.